marcusberro/mongo-dumper/README.md

 ## Dependencies
 - npm
 - mongodb or docker
-- Compression works in Linux (calling tar command)
+- Compression works only in Linux (calling tar command)

 ## Futures releases
 - support to delayed documemts